Filling the autumn feed gap

 Summary

-This producer demonstration site aims to demonstrate the potential of autumn grazed fodder crops that will provide a lower cost and more productive (measured by pasture quality, quantity, animal performance and cost benefit analysis) alternative to supplement feeding with conserved fodder for beef in the high rainfall Lower South West region in WA.
+This Producer Demonstration Site (PDS) project was undertaken to demonstrate the potential of autumn grazed fodder crops to provide a lower cost and more productive (measured by pasture quality, quantity, animal performance and cost benefit analysis) alternative to supplement feeding with conserved fodder for beef in the high rainfall Lower South West region in WA.
+Three years of demonstration sites in seven locations across the catchment were seeded and measured.
+The first year saw two strip demonstration sites established to show the potential of various species and then for the following two years, paddock sized demonstrations of either single or a mix of species were seeded.
+The results of the project demonstrated the impact that seasonal variability can have on the feed potential.

 Objectives